philshenfei/feishen/publications.md

 3. Fei Shen, George Z. Voyiadjis, Weiping Hu, Qingchun Meng.
 Analysis on the fatigue damage evolution of notched specimens with consideration of cyclic plasticity. *Fatigue Fracture of Engineering Materials Structures*, 2015, 38: 1194-1208. [pdf][3]
 4. Fei Shen, Weiping Hu, Qingchun Meng, Miao Zhang.
 A new damage mechanics based approach to fatigue life prediction and its engineering application. *Acta Mechanica Solida Sinica*, 2015, 28(5): 510-520. [pdf][4]
 5. Fei Shen, Weiping Hu, Qingchun Meng.
 New approach based on continuum damage mechanics with simple parameters identification to fretting fatigue life prediction. *Applied Mathematics and Mechanics*, 2015, 36(12): 1539-1554. [pdf][5]
+6. Fei Shen, Weiping Hu, Qingchun Meng.
+A non-local approach based on the hypothesis of damage dissipation potential equivalence to the effect of stress gradient in fretting fatigue. *International Journal of Fatigue*, 2016, 90: 125-138. [pdf][6]

 ## Conference paper